patio-team/patio-api/CONTRIBUTING.md

 ## Licensing and attribution

-DWBH is licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+PATIO is licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 All source code falls under this license.

 The source code will not contain attribution information (e.g. Javadoc) for contributed code.